A list of local and statewide resources for landlords and tenants. Find tools, links, and agencies you can contact for help.

 Emergency Eviction Moratorium Information for Tenants

-Legal Aid Service of Oregon has created an informational flyer containing guidance to help Tenants understand what is required of them by Multnomah County's and City of Portland's temporary ban on evictions for non-payment of rent due to lost income associated with the COVID-19 pandemic.
+Legal Aid Service of Oregon has created an informational flyer containing guidance to help Tenants understand protections and obligations under Oregon's temporary ban on evictions for non-payment of rent.
 That guidance includes a helpful sample letter which tenants can use to communicate with their landlords.

 ORS 90 with section links